venkat-Reddy-b/Chat-App/README.md

 # Chat-App

-Developed a chatting application using Node JS, HTML, CSS an Socket.Io library to allow user to create room and chat with other users who joins the room.
+Developed a chatting application using Node JS, HTML, CSS and Socket.Io library to allow user to create room and chat with other users who joins the room.

 A room hast to be created with unique name and user has to join the room with a name he can share the room name to other users so the other users can join the room.